 DD in BTEC plus A in Maths at A-level.

-36-34 points or 666-665 in 3 Higher Level subjects, to include 6 in Higher Level Maths Analysis and Approaches.
+36-34 points or 666-665 in 3 Higher Level subjects, to include 6 in Higher level Maths or Higher Level Maths Analysis and Approaches.
 Higher Level Maths Applications and Interpretations will be considered on a case-by-case basis but is not accepted as standard for entry.
-36-34 pwynt neu 666-665 mewn 3 phwnc Lefel Uwch, I gynnwys 6 mewn Dadansoddiad a Dulliau Mathemateg Lefel Uwch.
+36-34 pwynt neu 666-665 mewn 3 phwnc Lefel Uwch, I gynnwys 6 mewn mathemateg lefel uwch neu 6 mewn dadansoddiadau dadansoddi.
 Bydd Ceisiadau a Dehongliadau Mathemateg Lefel Uwch yn cael eu hystyried fesul achos, ni fyddwn yn derbyn hyn fel safon mynediad.

 Trinity ISE II/III

 II: at least two Distinctions and two Merits.